morsapaes/mz-abandoned-cart-demo/README.md

 This is a self-contained demo using [Materialize](https://materialize.com/).

-This demo would show you how to use Materialize to keep an eye on your website orders and send you or your customers a notification when they have abanonned their cart for a long time without proceeding with their payment.
+This demo would show you how to use Materialize to keep an eye on your website orders and send you or your customers a notification when they have abandoned their cart for a long time without proceeding with their payment.

 ![mz-abandoned-cart-demo](https://user-images.githubusercontent.com/21223421/143267063-2dbb1ec2-d48d-4ba5-8da8-f0d9ac1404e4.png)